 - Protecting SLAs.
 Every job is important, but some happen to be critical.
 With an IA tool, users can define the importance of a job, instructing the system to reserve the necessary resources in advance.
 The critical job might not have to run for another day, but the IA will ensure that the necessary resources are available.

-Why Intelligent Automation is Important
+Why Intelligence is Important for Automation

 Intelligent automation has become critical to long-term business growth for three reasons: